wzhengsen/LuaOOP/README_EN.md

 print("Y = " .. xy.y);-- Y = 888

 local p3d = Point3D.new(0,-1,0.5);
--- The X property has been overrided. p3d.X = 100;-- "Point3D override X property."
+-- The X property has been overridden. p3d.X = 100;-- "Point3D override X property."
 p3d.Y = 99;
 -- Properties can be inherited, and can access the properties of the base class.